omseeth/omseeth.github.io/_posts/2025-08-26-MLLM_for_ARC.md

 categories:
 ---

-**Abstract** This paper examines approaches to the Abstract Reasoning Corpus (ARC-AGI), a benchmark of human-like reasoning.
+**Abstract** This article examines approaches to the Abstract Reasoning Corpus (ARC-AGI), a benchmark of human-like reasoning.
 While symbolic program synthesis and transductive neural methods complement each other, both are constrained by sequential, language-based representations.
 I contribute by (1) critically reviewing these methods, (2) drawing on cognitive science to show that reasoning can extend beyond language, and (3) outlining research directions for multimodal models that integrate visual and linguistic reasoning.
-By framing multimodality as essential for ARC, the paper highlights a path toward more flexible and human-like AI.
+By framing multimodality as essential for ARC, the article highlights a path toward more flexible and human-like AI.

 ## 1 Introduction

 Artificial intelligence has made remarkable progress in domains such as language understanding or pattern recognition.
 Yet, the quest to develop systems that demonstrate the kind of flexible, general reasoning observed in humans remains unresolved.
 The Abstract Reasoning Corpus (ARC-AGI) [11] was designed to probe this gap, presenting tasks that resist memorization and instead reward adaptive reasoning and generalization.
 These puzzles, simple for most humans yet challenging for current AI models, provide a lens through which to examine whether AI can capture the cognitive priors underlying human intelligence.

-This paper investigates how different reasoning paradigms – symbolic program synthesis, transductive neural predictions, and multimodal extensions – can be combined to tackle the ARC-AGI challenge.
+This article investigates how different reasoning paradigms – symbolic program synthesis, transductive neural predictions, and multimodal extensions – can be combined to tackle the ARC-AGI challenge.
 Recent advances have demonstrated the complementarity of inductive and transductive approaches [28], suggesting that no single style of reasoning suffices for the diversity of problems embodied in ARC.
 Building on these insights, I argue that expanding beyond purely linguistic reasoning toward multimodal architectures may prove critical since ARC puzzles are inherently visual.

 ## 2 The Abstract Reasoning Corpus (ARC) challenge and related work